UST-Equifax-9wk/FileFixer/README.md

-# RevShop from Team A
+# RevFileConverter from Team A

 ## Written by Arvin Shertukde, Ciaran Diep, Divya Desai, and Roman Mazzoni